Tillerson departs, saying Washington 'can be a very mean spirited town'

 Breaking News Emails

-WASHINGTON — Departing Secretary of State Rex Tillerson bid farewell to employees Thursday with no mention of his former boss, President Donald Trump, but rather a plea for kindness in the face of a "mean spirited town."
+WASHINGTON — Departing Secretary of State Rex Tillerson bid farewell to employees Thursday with no mention of his former boss, President Donald Trump, but he did make a plea for kindness in the face of a "mean spirited town."

 "This can be a very mean spirited town," Tillerson said to surprised laughter, followed by applause.
 "But you don’t have to choose to participate in that."